Troubleshooting

 • Solution If you have not yet created a Cisco Secure Sign-On account, create an account.

-• Solution If you have created your new secure sign-on account, click the CDO tile on the dashboard that corresponds to the region in which your tenant was created:
+• Solution If you have created your new secure sign-on account, click the Security Cloud Control tile on the dashboard that corresponds to the region in which your tenant was created:

 • Solution Update your bookmark to point to https://sign-on.security.cisco.com.